TeamLumi/luminescent-team/docs/intro.md

 ### [Luminescent Damage Calculator](https://denmark14.github.io/lumi-calc/?gen=8)
 - This page allows you to calculate all your moves ahead of time, using Luminescent's specific stat changes versus Luminescent's specific fights!
 - Made by (all of) Denmark.
+- (Currently bugged and down for maintenance.
+No ETA on when it will be fixed.)

 ### [PKLumiHex](https://github.com/TalonSabre/PKLumiHex)
 - Luminescent's special PKHex branch.
 Please always back up your save before editing and read the github page to understand any current issues with the program.